 The Importance of Airway Decontamination

 Intubation and oral suctioning go hand-in-hand.
-But are you using the best equipment and techniques to efficiently intubate?
+But are you using the best equipment and techniques to intubate efficiently?
 An improved technique called Suction Assisted Laryngoscopy and Airway Decontamination (SALAD), developed by Dr. James DuCanto, uses continuous suction provided by the SSCOR DuCanto catheter.

 While continuous suctioning during intubation decreases aspiration of contaminants, routine suctioning in this manner is not recommended.
 Continuous routine suctioning is not advised because it can irritate delicate mucosa and increase the risk of infection.